henrykdz/Sovereign-Hybrid-Document-Processor-Editor/README.md

 ---

-## 🚀 Introduction: What is the Sovereign Document Engine?
+## 🚀 Introduction

 The **FlowShift Sovereign Document Engine** is a high-performance **Hybrid Document Builder**.
 It transcends the limits of traditional editors by seamlessly unifying **Markdown**, **HTML5/CSS3**, and **YAML** into a single, cohesive workflow.

-It is a **precision instrument** for creating, managing, and publishing documents, combining the power of native desktop applications with the flexibility of web technologies and advanced, cutting-edge logic.

-Developed by architect **Henryk Daniel Zschuppan**, this engine is a counter‑design to the complex, resource‑hungry, and often unreliable software of the current era.
-It is built for professionals who demand absolute control over content, form, and the physical geometry of their documents.
+Developed by architect **Henryk Daniel Zschuppan**, this engine is built for professionals who demand absolute control over content, form, and the physical geometry of their documents.

 > *"FlowShift transforms complex ideas into perfectly formatted documents.
 Our hybrid engine combines the flexibility of Markdown, HTML/CSS, and YAML with the precision of ISO standards."*